andrewcooke/uncode/README.md

   this value is then modified by `--heat` and used as an upper limit for what changes we will accept.

-* we then try swapping characters many times, looking at the changing scores, always keeping guesses that improve (increase) the score and *sometimes* keeping guesses that decrease the score (ie if the increase is less than the upper limit).
+* we then try swapping characters many times, looking at the changing scores, always keeping guesses that improve (increase) the score and *sometimes* keeping changes that decrease the score (ie if the increase is less than the upper limit).

 * as time goes on we lower the upper limit, becoming more strict about only accepting improvements